yuanjunyi/car/p2-traffic-sign-classifier-project/P2 writeup.md

 | Slippery road	      	| Slippery road					 				|
 | Slippery road			| Slippery Road      							|

 The model was able to correctly guess 4 of the 6 traffic signs, which gives an accuracy of 66.7%.
-This compares infavorably to the accuracy on the test set of 92.8% and the model seems to be overfitting.
+This compares unfavorably to the accuracy on the test set of 92.8% and the model seems to be overfitting.
 However, with only 6 images, I feel this conclusion is not reliable.
 I found another 2 test images and the model predicts correctly this time:

 ![alt text][image21] ![alt text][image22]